Lagotto Romagnolo Info & Lagotto Romagnolo Breeders

 Cerebellar Abiotrophy (CA) (progressive juvenile ataxia) - While considered very rare, another condition found in the Lagotto is cerebellar abiotrophy of CA. This condition is a form epilepsy, but is not connected with the BFJE mutation.
 The age of onset is adulthood.
 The number of confirmed cases is low and research is continuing.
 There is currently no commercial test for this disease and more research is needed.

-Special thanks to Lotsalire Lagotto's for sharing this breed information and photos of this wonderful breed.
+Special thanks to Lotsalire Lagotto's for sharing this breed information and photos.
+Also thanks to Innana Lagottos for gorgeous photos of Lulu and Kaycee.